aretext/aretext/README.md

 The project isn't yet ready to accept external contributions.
 If you're interested in contributing, please star the repo and check back soon!

+## Security

+Please do NOT post security issues in public.
+To report a vulnerability, please send an email to [security@aretext.org](mailto:security@aretext.org).

 ## Copyright and License

 Copyright (C) 2021 Will Daly